CONTACT US

 Should I add sidelights to a new entry door?

 Sidelights can bring more daylight into the foyer and create a wider front-entry presentation.
-Privacy glass, decorative glass, and grille patterns should be chosen around the home, the street view, and the amount of light you want.
+Privacy glass, decorative glass, grille pattern, and street view should all be part of the selection.

 Do I need a custom-sized entry door?

-You may need a custom-sized door if the opening is non-standard or previous remodeling changed the frame.
-Proper sizing helps the new system fit cleanly and seal correctly.
+You may need a custom-sized entry door if the opening is non-standard or prior remodeling changed the frame.
+Proper sizing helps the new system fit cleanly, seal correctly, and look intentional from the street.

 Can a storm door be added with an entry door replacement?